Last updated

 The WhatsApp Business API is ideal for:

-• Companies sending order updates, reminders, or alerts
+• Sales teams sending follow-up messages, appointment reminders, or proposal alerts

 • Customer support teams managing high volumes of inbound queries